 A brief introduction of CRISPR gene editing system

-Clustered Regularly Interspaced Short Palindromic Repeat (CRISPR) is a bacterial defense system which forms the basis for CRISPR/Cas gene editing technology.
-This new gene editing technology is now becoming a more efficient and customizable alternative to other existing tools.
+Clustered Regularly Interspaced Short Palindromic Repeat (CRISPR) is a bacterial defense system that forms the basis for CRISPR/Cas gene-editing technology.
+This new gene-editing technology is now becoming a more efficient and customizable alternative to other existing tools.

 CRISPR system contains two components: a CRISPR-associated endonuclease (Cas nuclease) and asingleguide RNA (sgRNA).
 Cas protein snips through DNA like a pair of molecular scissors, and sgRNA directs Cas protein to a specific site of DNA to make the cut.
 The protospacer adjacent motif (PAM) is a short DNA sequence following the target cutting site.
 The PAM is also a prerequisite for a Cas nuclease to cut.

 Choose the most suitable molecular scissor for your research